 Imaging tests enable doctors to determine how narrowed the carotid arteries are and thus to estimate the risk of a subsequent stroke or TIA.
 Such information helps determine which treatments are needed.

 For cerebral angiography, a thin, flexible tube (catheter) is inserted into an artery, usually in the groin, and threaded through the aorta to an artery in the neck.
 Then, a substance that can be seen on x-rays (radiopaque contrast agent) is injected to outline the artery.
 Thus, this test is more invasive than other tests that provide images of the brain’s blood supply.
 However, it provides more information.
-Cerebral angiography may be done before atheromas are surgically removed from the neck ( carotid endarterectomy Surgery An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
+Cerebral angiography is done before atheromas are surgically removed from the neck ( carotid endarterectomy Surgery An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
 Ischemic stroke... read more ) and before any endovascular procedure that uses a catheter to treat a blocked or narrowed arteries.
 Cerebral angiography is also done when vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
 Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
 People may have... read more is suspected.

 If a stroke is very severe and affects a large area of the brain, drugs such as mannitol may be given to reduce swelling and the increased pressure in the brain.
 Some people need a ventilator to breathe adequately.

 Specific treatment of stroke may include drugs to break up blood clots (thrombolytic drugs) and drugs to make blood less likely to clot (antiplatelet drugs and anticoagulants), followed by rehabilitation.
 At some specialized centers, blood clots are physically removed from arteries (called mechanical thrombectomy).

 Measures are taken to prevent problems that stroke can cause, such as blood clots in the legs and pressure sores.
-Measures to prevent another stroke include control of risk factors (including high blood pressure, diabetes, and high cholesterol levels), use of drugs that make blood less likely to clot, and sometimes surgery or angioplasty to open blocked arteries.
+Measures to prevent another stroke include control of risk factors (such as high blood pressure, diabetes, and high cholesterol levels), use of drugs that make blood less likely to clot, and sometimes surgery or angioplasty to open blocked arteries.

-A past occurrence of a hemorrhagic stroke, a bulge (aneurysm) in an artery to the brain, other structural abnormalities in the brain, or a brain tumor
+A past occurrence of a hemorrhagic stroke, bleeding within the brain, or a brain tumor

-Recent bleeding (hemorrhage) in the gastrointestinal or urinary tract
+Bleeding (hemorrhage) in the gastrointestinal tract within the past 21 days

 A large ischemic stroke